Sufi-Al-Hussaini/Sufi-Al-Hussaini.github.io/_posts/2017-10-14-monitor-pattern-c++.md

 }
 ```

-The same solution can be realized in C using a structure with function pointers and hiding the mutex using a `void*`, although it usually isn't a good idea to do OOP is C.
+The same solution can be realized in C using a structure with function pointers and hiding the mutex using a `void*`, although it usually isn't a good idea to do OOP in C.

 But there's still a problem here, the onus of locking and unlocking the mutex is still on the caller.
 And (*most*) callers are stupid.
 The solution to this problem is to have the class take over the responsibility of locking/unlocking the mutex.